Jitesh117/jitesh117.github.io/content/vim_stuff/buffers-windows-and-tabs-in-vim.md

 - To separate different tasks or contexts (e.g., coding vs. documentation).
 - To maintain different window layouts for different purposes.
 - When you want a visual separation of your workspaces.
-- For Organizing files by project or feature when working on a complex system.
+- For organizing files by project or feature when working on a complex system.
-- When you need to need to switch between entirely different sets of files quickly.
+- When you need to switch between entirely different sets of files quickly.

 ## Advanced Usage